-Echo International Holdings Group Limited (the "Company") was incorporated as an exempted company with limited liability in Cayman Islands on 21 December 2010 under the Companies Law of the Cayman Islands.
-The addresses of the registered office is located at Cricket Square, Hutchins Drive, P.O.
-Box 2681, Grand Cayman KY1-1111, Cayman Islands and its principal place of business of the Company is Room 3207A, 32/F, Cable TV Tower, 9 Hoi Shing Road, Tsuen Wan, Hong Kong.
+Echo International Holdings Group Limited (the "Company") is a limited liability company incorporated in the Cayman Islands on 21 December 2010.
+The address of its registered office is located at Cricket Square, Hutchins Drive, P.O.
+Box 2681, Grand Cayman KY1-1111, Cayman Islands.
+Its principal place of business of the Company is Room 3207A, 32/F, Cable TV Tower, 9 Hoi Shing Road, Tsuen Wan, Hong Kong.
 The shares of the Company are listed on the GEM of the Stock Exchange of Hong Kong Limited ("Stock Exchange").

 The principal activity of the Company is investment holding.
-The principal activities of its subsidiaries are set out in Note 26 to the consolidated financial statements.
+The principal activities of its subsidiaries are set out in Note 27 to the consolidated financial statements.
 The consolidated financial statements included the financial statements of the Company and its subsidiaries (collectively referred to as the "Group").
-The consolidated financial statements are presents in Hong Kong dollars ("HK\$"), which is the same as the functional currency of the Company.
+The consolidated financial statements are presented in Hong Kong dollars ("HK\$"), which is also the functional currency of the Company.
 All values are rounded to nearest thousands (HK\$'000) unless otherwise stated.